-One of Mnemba’s best dives.
+Undoubtedly, one of Mnemba’s best dives.

 Easy slope from 6 to 30 meters and a great dive for beginners and experienced divers.

-Lots of reef fish like Angel Fish / Blue Spotted Rays / Black Snappers / Groupers / Red Tooth Triggers / Flounders / Octopuses / Leaf Fish / Scorpion Fish / Stone Fish / Frog Fish and lots of Trevallies that come to feed on the reef.
+Lots of reef fish such as Angel Fish / Blue Spotted Rays / Black Snappers / Groupers / Red Tooth Triggers / Flounders / Octopuses / Leaf Fish / Scorpion Fish / Stone Fish / Frog Fish and lots of Trevallies that come to feed on the reef.
 Look down carefully to the sandy areas and you will find hundreds of Garden Eels sticking out of the sand to feed on the plankton.

 Only Advanced divers only can dive on this wall, due to its starting depth.